Michigan vs. Wisconsin odds, prediction: 2026 Big Ten Tournament semifinal picks from proven model

 The fifth-seeded Wisconsin Badgers will look to reach the Big Ten Tournament finals for the third consecutive season when they battle the top-seeded Michigan Wolverines, who are the defending tournament champions, in a semifinal matchup on Saturday.
 Wisconsin advanced on Friday with a 91-88 overtime win over the fourth-seeded Illinois Fighting Illini, while Michigan moved on with a 71-67 victory over eighth-seeded Ohio State Buckeyes.
 The Badgers (24-9), who have won five in a row, are three-time Big Ten Tournament champions, last winning it in 2015.
 The Wolverines (30-2), who have won five straight, have won three conference tournament titles.

 Tipoff from the United Center in Chicago is set for 1 p.m.
 ET on CBS and Paramount+.
 Michigan leads the all-time series 98-79, but Wisconsin earned a 91-88 win on Jan.
-10. Michigan is an 11.5-point favorite in the latest Wisconsin vs. Michigan odds from DraftKings Sportsbook, while the over/under for total points scored is 160.5.
+10. Michigan is a 1125-point favorite in the latest Wisconsin vs. Michigan odds from DraftKings Sportsbook, while the over/under for total points scored is 160.5, down two points from the opener.
 Before making any Michigan vs. Wisconsin picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 Paramount+ is the only place to stream this game, plus EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.